 Introduction

-This appendix provides normative transformations for the conversion of UTM coordinates to geographic latitude/longitude.
+The ECDIS implementer must use an algorithm for the conversion of UTM coordinates to geographic latitude/longitude.
+The algorithm described meets these requirements but implementers may also use their own.

+Clause H-1.1 and H-1.2 provide a set of numbered, steps for the conversion calculations.

 Conversion from UTM to WGS 84